SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

  Where:
    (D):  Default Module

-Use "module spider" to find all possible modules.
+Use `module spider` to find all possible modules.
-Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".
+Use `module keyword [key1 key2...]` to search for all possible modules matching any of the "keys".
 ~~~

-In order to load a module, you need to run "module load [modulename]".
+In order to load a module, you need to run `module load [modulename]`.
 Say for
-example you want to load R module,
+example you want to load the `R` package ,

 ~~~
 $ module load R
 ~~~

-This sets up the R package for you.
+This sets up the `R` package for you.
 Now you can do some test calculations with R.

 ~~~
 $ R # invoke R